drasticactions/AwfulRedux/README.md

 # What is this?!?

 Awful Forums Reader is a Windows 10 UAP/Windows 8.1/Windows Phone 8.1 App.
-It allows you to access the [Something Awful](https://forums.somethingawful.com) on a variety of different devices; Table, Phone, Desktop, and one day Xbox, IoT and Hololens (one can dream).
+It allows you to access the [Something Awful](https://forums.somethingawful.com) on a variety of different devices; Table, Phone, Desktop, Xbox, IoT and Hololens.
 It's really intended for tablets and phones, but it does work well on Desktops and could be extended further.

 ![alt text](http://i.imgur.com/o96E4UE.png "Awful Forums Reader")